MONICA-Project/DockerGlobalWristbandSimulation/README.md

 #### Real Time Check

 The solution includes an instance of portainer, that should run on localhost:9000.
-Have a look on containers to check if they are correctly running or not.
-Then, it is possible to check with a client MQTT (e.g. [MQTT.fx](https://mqttfx.jensd.de/)), connecting on MQTT Broker on localhost:1883, subscribing to topic: ${V_APPSETTING_GOST_NAME}/Datastreams(13151)/Observations.
+Have a look at the containers to check if they are correctly running or not.
+Then, it is possible to check with a client MQTT (e.g. [MQTT.fx](https://mqttfx.jensd.de/)), connecting to MQTT Broker on localhost:1883, subscribing to topic: ${V_APPSETTING_GOST_NAME}/Datastreams(13151)/Observations.
 In the following, the default configuration to retrieve output:
 - **Crowd Heatmap Output Topic**: GOST/Datastreams(13151)/Observations
 - **MQTT URL**: 127.0.0.1:1883